KEITHBOTTLNEKK/Bottlnekk2h/replit.md

 ### UI/UX Decisions

 The design is a dramatic, high-contrast black minimalist aesthetic inspired by Apple, using ultra-thin Inter typography and Bottlnekk green (#00C97B) as the signature accent.
 Key elements include large, animated counters, green-accented CTA buttons with hover effects, and a focus on radical simplification, presenting only essential metrics.
 The user flow is seamless, with a clear success moment after OAuth and an interactive deal size question.

-The Bottlnekk logo (hourglass icon + wordmark) appears top-left with a subtle green glow, and clicking it restarts the diagnostic flow.
+**Navigation:** A minimal fixed navigation bar appears at the top of all pages with a semi-transparent black backdrop blur.
+Features the Bottlnekk logo (hourglass icon + wordmark) on the left that navigates to the homepage, and an "About" link on the right with green hover effect.
+The navigation maintains the minimalist aesthetic while providing easy access to key pages.

+**Social Proof:** Homepage features a single marquee testimonial from Tire Boss (97% faster response, +30% sales) below the trust block, with full case studies for both Tire Boss and a daycare client displayed on the /about page.
+Partner logos (OpenAI, Snowflake, Vapi.ai) appear at the bottom of the homepage in a minimal text-only format.

 **User Acquisition Strategy:** The diagnostic tool serves as the primary entry point and customer acquisition vehicle.
 There is no separate marketing landing page - users go directly to the diagnostic flow at `/`.
 Browser tab displays just "Bottlnekk" with green hourglass favicon.